 Check the engine oil level and add the proper oil if necessary.
-See Engine Oil on page 5-18 for further details.
+See Engine Oil on page 380 for further details.

-Notice: It is important to check your oil regularly and keep it at the proper level.
-Failure to keep your engine oil at the proper level can cause damage to your engine not covered by your warranty.
+Notice: It is important to check the engine oil regularly and keep it at the proper level.
+Failure to keep the engine oil at the proper level can cause damage to the engine not covered by your warranty.